Access denied and insults; U.S. mutual funds get taste of activist life

-NEW YORKTensions between Ultratech, Inc and one of its largest shareholders got so high that by the spring, the chief executive was calling the investor a "cockroach" and refusing to meet with him.
+NEW YORKTensions between Ultratech, Inc (UTEK.O) and one of its largest shareholders got so high that by the spring, the chief executive was calling the investor a "cockroach" and refusing to meet with him.

 The target of the CEO's ire was not a brash activist investor seeking a quick shake-up but Benjamin Nahum, a portfolio manager at Neuberger Berman, the mutual fund company that had held stock of the tech industry supplier for over a decade.